arhadthedev/dutyblasm-bytecode/docs/fileformat-binary.md

          1. One-byte unsigned integer total count of octets in the octet list
          2. A sequence of octets

+   6. A one-byte count of new empty dictionary items that need to be allocated.

    6. A list of expressions:

       1. One-byte unsigned integer total count of expressions for a block